Muizz Street to Khan el-Khalili Solo Walking Guide (& 14 Must-See Landmarks!)

 Historic Cairo, an area covered by Muizz street, is also recognized by UNESCO as a World Cultural Heritage site in 1979 for its existence as “one of the world’s oldest Islamic cities.”

-Al muizz street was named after the Fatimid Caliph who conquered Cairo in AD 969.
+Al Muizz street was named after the Fatimid Caliph who conquered Cairo in AD 969.

 How old is Muizz street?
 The street is very old, with earliest history dating back to the 10th century.